 Ingestion of Microplastics

-Here, we show that microplastics are ingested by, and may have an impact upon, zooplankton.
+We demonstrate here that zooplankton not only ingest microplastics but may also experience significant impacts as a result.
 We used bioimaging techniques to document ingestion, egestion, and adherence of microplastics in a range of zooplankton common to the northeast Atlantic, and employed feeding rate studies to determine the impact of plastic detritus on algal ingestion rates in copepods.
-Using fluorescence and coherent anti-Stokes Raman scattering (CARS) microscopy we identified that thirteen zooplankton taxa had the capacity to ingest 1.7-30.6 Error!
-Post not found for word:μm polystyrene beads, with uptake varying by taxa, life-stage, and bead-size.
+Using fluorescence and coherent anti-Stokes Raman scattering (CARS) microscopy we identified that thirteen zooplankton taxa had the capacity to ingest 1.7-30.6 μm polystyrene beads, with uptake varying by taxa, life-stage, and bead-size.

 Post-Ingestion of Microplastics

 Post-ingestion, copepods egested fecal pellets laden with microplastics.
 We further observed microplastics adhered to the external carapace and appendages of exposed zooplankton.
-Exposure of the copepod Centropages typicus to natural assemblages of algae with and without microplastics showed that 7.3 Error!
-Post not found for word:μm microplastics (>4000 mL-1) significantly decreased algal feeding.
+Exposure of the copepod Centropages typicus to natural assemblages of algae with and without microplastics showed that 7.3 μm microplastics (>4000 mL-1) significantly decreased algal feeding.
 Our findings imply that marine microplastic debris can negatively impact upon zooplankton function and health.

 What Can We Do to Help?